 NISO Technical Reports provide useful information about a particular topic, but do not make specific recommendations about practices to follow.
 They are thus "descriptive" rather than "prescriptive" in nature.
 Proposed standards that do not result in consensus may get published as technical reports.

 NISO Recommended Practices are "best practices" or "guidelines" for methods, materials, or practices in order to give guidance to the user.
 These documents usually represent a leading edge, exceptional model, or proven industry practice.
 All elements of Recommended Practices are discretionary and may be used as stated or modified by the user to meet specific needs.

-Second, after reading about TERMS, try to place these TERMS in additional electronic resource management context.
-Please draw from your experience last week using the ILS and ERM software, from the readings, your personal work experience in a library, if you have that, or use your imagination.
-Specifically, it would be interesting if you could pick out aspects of systems like Coral and Folio that appear to facilitate standardized workflows.
+After reading about TERMS, try to place these TERMS in additional electronic resource management context.
+Please draw from your experience using the ILS and ERM software, from the readings, your personal work experience in a library, if you have that, or use your imagination.
+Specifically, it would be interesting if you could pick out aspects of systems like Coral or Folio that appear to facilitate standardized workflows.

 Emery, J., & Stone, G. (2017, March 17).
 Announcing TERMS ver2.0.
 TERMS: Techniques for electronic resource management. https://library.hud.ac.uk/archive/projects/terms/announcing-terms-ver2-0/